-29 DOE Announcement ("Consideration of these factors is not new: These are the same categories that DOE has considered when evaluating the public interest of LNG exports for more than a decade.
+DOE Announcement, supra note 2 ("Consideration of these factors is not new: These are the same categories that DOE has considered when evaluating the public interest of LNG exports for more than a decade.
 But the data and global circumstances relevant to these factors has changed over time, and DOE must reflect these changes when applying the factors to a new public interest determination.").

-d.
-Under the Natural Gas Act, DOE Can and Must Conduct An Independent Evaluation of Whether Applications for Export to Non-FTA Countries Are In The Public Interest
+c.
+Under the Natural Gas Act, DOE Can and Must Conduct An Independent Evaluation of Whether Applications for Export to Non-FTA Countries Are in the Public Interest

 The Natural Gas Act provides that DOE "shall issue" a requested export approval "unless, after opportunity for hearing, [DOE] finds that the proposed exportation or importation will not be consistent with the public interest."
 15 U.S.C. § 717b(a).
-Commonwealth mistakenly argues that under this section, DOE somehow lacks the obligation or even authority to conduct its own investigation into whether a particular application is consistent with the public interest; Commonwealth instead seems to suggest that DOE can only deny an application when a third party has protested it.
-Commonwealth Request at 9-10.
-Commonwealth is wrong.
-Commonwealth further ignores the fact that there was such a protest in this proceeding, arguing that Commonwealth's proposed exports were contrary to the public interest and raising some of the very economic issues that DOE is now investigating.
-30
+API mistakenly argues that under this section, DOE somehow lacks the obligation or even authority to conduct its own investigation into whether a particular application is consistent with the public interest.
+API Request at 8-11.
+API is wrong.

 When it comes to exports to Free Trade Agreement countries, Congress enacted an explicitly irrebuttable presumption favoring approval.
 15 U.S.C. § 717b(c).
 Congress could have done the same for the exports to non-Free Trade Agreement countries at issue here, but it did not.
 Thus, although DOE has interpreted section 717b(a) to create a presumption favoring approval applicable to non-Free Trade Agreement countries, that presumption is necessarily rebuttable.
+Thus, because Congress has explicitly left open the possibility that any given non-FTA application will carry harms that outweigh its potential benefits.